renaudgaucher/renaudgaucher.github.io/index.md

 ##### News
 - I've (successfully :P) defended my PhD thesis on Thursday 3rd of September, look at my [slides](https://renaudgaucher.github.io/assets/files/soutenance_these_finale.pdf) or my [phd manuscript](https://renaudgaucher.github.io/assets/files/thesis.pdf)!
-- Check out my last paper (preprint, to be fair) -> [From Inexact Gradients to Byzantine Robustness: Acceleration and Optimization under Similarity](https://arxiv.org/abs/2602.03329) (EDIT: the actualized version of this work is the one of the PhD manuscript)
+- Check out my last paper (preprint, to be fair) -> [From Inexact Gradients to Byzantine Robustness: Acceleration and Optimization under Similarity](https://arxiv.org/abs/2602.03329)
 - [Byzantine-Robust Gossip: Insights from a Dual Approach](https://arxiv.org/abs/2405.03449) has been accepted to TMLR!
 - Very proud to anounce that the work with Aymeric Dieuleveut and Hadrien Hendrikx, [A Unified Breakdown Analysis for Byzantine Robust Gossip](https://arxiv.org/abs/2410.10418), was accepted at [ICML 2025](https://icml.cc/Conferences/2025)!
 - From May to July 2025, I am visiting [Lydia Zakynthinou](https://lydiazakynthinou.com) at UC Berkeley.
 Thanks for this great opportunity!
 I also thank the [FMJH](https://www.fondation-hadamard.fr/en/) for funding partially this stay abroad.